-Since the number of children is coded consistently only since 1986 in the CPS, we report estimates using the 1986-2018 period in Table 6.
-Column (1) reports estimates for all workers using only that period, which are very similar to the estimates using the 1979-2019 sample.
-Column (2)

-show the estimates for the group of workers that has a high predicted probability of changing labor force participation status.
+Since the number of children is coded consistently only since 1986 in the CPS, we report estimates using the 1986-2018 period in table 6.
+Column 1 reports estimates for all workers using only that period, and they are very similar to the estimates using the 1979-2019 sample.
+Column 2 shows the estimates for the group of workers that has a high predicted probability of changing LFP status.
 The estimated impacts for this group are very similar to those from the overall sample.
-Column (3) and (4) show the estimates with lower probability of switching.
-Again we find similar responses as in the overall sample.
-They key take-away is that even when we look at individuals who are more likely to switch labor force participation, we find no meaningful difference in the causal effects of minimum wage policies.
-These findings cast doubt that there was much of an impact from minimum wage changes in our sample on job search and participation behavior, even among groups that are likely to be at the margin of participation.
-In Column (5) and (6) we also report estimates on single and married mothers, focusing on those with kids under 5.
-For single mothers, we find a very small increase in employment and participation; for married mothers, we find a small reduction in employment and participation.
-Neither set of estimates are economically or statistically significant.
+Columns 3 and 4 show the estimates with lower probability of switching.
+Again, we find responses similar to those from the overall sample.
+They key takeaway is that even when we look at individuals who are more likely to switch LFP, we find no meaningful difference in the causal effects of minimum wage policies.
+These findings cast doubt that there was much of an impact from minimum wage changes in our sample on job search and participation.
+In columns 5 and 6 we also report estimates on single and married mothers, focusing on those with kids